Velocity dispersion functions of pressure-supported galaxies in EAGLE simulations with varying active galactic nucleus feedback: Discussion

 \section{Discussion}

-We derive the velocity dispersion functions of pressure-dominated galaxies in five EAGLE simulations with various AGN feedback models implemented.
-The shapes of VDFs measured from these simulations vary; particularly, the VDF measured from EAGLE-NoAGN shows a much flatter slope indicating the relative effective formation of high velocity dispersion galaxies.
-We also compare these simulated VDFs with the observed VDF.
-To understand the implications of the differences in VDF shapes, we first examine the impact of sample galaxy selection in Section \ref{sec:vsigmassfr}.
-We then discuss the role of AGN feedback to interpret the implication of differences in simulated VDFs in Section \ref{sec:role}.
+We derived the VDFs of pressure-dominated galaxies in five EAGLE simulations with various AGN feedback models implemented.
+The shapes of VDFs measured from these simulations vary; particularly, the VDF measured from EAGLE-NoAGN shows a much flatter slope, indicating the relative effective formation of high-velocity dispersion galaxies.
+We also compared these simulated VDFs with the observed VDF.
+To understand the implications of the differences in VDF shapes, we first examine the impact of sample-galaxy selection in Section \ref{sec:vsigmassfr}.
+We then discuss the role of AGN feedback in our interpretation of the implication of differences in simulated VDFs in Section \ref{sec:role}.